TERRAIN: some muddy trails and field edge “paths” as well as 3 stile crossings.

-PLEASE AVOID USING THE CAR PARK AT CAPRINGTON GOLF CLUB.
-There is plenty of on-street parking available in nearby Shortlees or Caprington residential areas.
+PLEASE AVOID USING THE CAR PARK AT CAPRINGTON GOLF CLUB IF IT IS BUSY WHEN YOU ARRIVE.
+There is plenty of on-street parking available in nearby Shortlees or Caprington residential areas, a short walk from the start of the route.
 It is also easily accessible by public transport with bus stops on the Ayr Road.

 WALK REPORT: 13TH FEBRUARY 2021

 My plan had been to show Mum what had become one of my go-to lockdown routes though Caprington woods, past the castle, through Earlston and then back across the golf course.
 Roughly an hour of walking, maybe a bit more.
 When we reached the bridge over the River Irvine we stood on it admiring the frozen water and I pointed out a footpath leading off it and explained that it was the way to Gatehead.
 “Do we have time to do it now?” came the response.
 We did…. so we did!

 One of the coldest days of the year at -8, some of the river had frozen but only the very top layer as we realised when we witnessed a leaf floating down the water beneath the surface.
 Life goes on….

 Ayrshire had missed all the snow which had fallen across (what felt like) the entire rest of Scotland this week, but what we had experienced was very cold temperatures and dry air.
 So much so that the ground was bone dry.
 All the normally boggy areas were dry and solid.
 Not in an icy way though, more like what you would expect after a dry spell in the summer.
 It was quite bizarre.
 It was also most helpful during the field crossings!
 With it being early in the year there was no livestock in the fields when we crossed, but there has been on previous occasions when I’ve walked this route so something to be aware of.
 In the final field there was evidence of crops but there was loads of space around the field edge to walk without disturbing them.